 - Do not arrive too early.
 The butterflies prefer the sun and the heat.
 The warmer it is, the more likely you will see the monarch butterflies flying.

-We loved setting aside a couple of days from our time in Mexico City to visit Valle de Bravo and the monarch butterflies at Piedra Herrada.
+We loved setting aside a couple of days from our time in Mexico City to visit Valle de Bravo and the monarch butterfly sanctuary at Piedra Herrada.
 Valle de Bravo was a beautiful colonial town while Casa Chichipicas was a stunning hotel in which we took great pleasure in staying.
 Spending time in the forest at Piedra Herrada was an unexpected treat.
 We thoroughly appreciated our horseback ride in the forest and up the mountain.
 And of course, we were absolutely delighted being completely and utterly surrounded by the breathtaking monarch butterflies.
-This is an experience that I hope that one day you can share with me.
+The monarch butterfly migration is an experience that I hope that one day you can share with me.

 If you would like to save this article for future use, please click on “Save” on the photo below.